taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"No...you think...werewolves are their mechapets?
-And they're...hunting Earthers?"**
+Asoka: **"No...you think...werewolves are their *mechapets??* And they're using them to hunt Earthers??"**

-Asoka looks pained, eyes closed with terror, guilt, grief -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Serena places a hand on Asoka's shoulder, gentle but grim.
+Asoka looks pained, eyes closed with terror, disgust, guilt, grief -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Serena places a hand on Asoka's shoulder, gentle but grim.

 Serena: **"That is our suspicion."**